htcondor/htmap/docs/source/tips-and-tricks.rst

 cases we recommend writing two or three scripts:

 * A script for job submission (which is run once).
-* A script for monitoring jobs (which is run many times).
+* Use the CLI or a script for monitoring jobs (which is run many times).
 * A script to collect results (which is a few times).

 Each script uses these commands: